The British Geotechnical Association (BGA) is the principal

 This event is planned as an in-person event, and will also be webcast live.

-This event is free to attend, but advance booking is required.
-A booking link will be given on this page nearer the event.
+This event is free to attend, but advance booking is required via the button below.

 Photographs may be taken at the event and used for BGA promotional purposes; if you have any objections please contact the BGA via email.